FORMAT REQUIREMENTS & GUIDELINES (Read Carefully*)

 RESULTS & CONCLUSION:

-- Complete References should be given in Footnote, however, it is the responsibility of the author to set them [if asked] after sending the manuscript.
+- Complete References should be given in the Footnote, however, it is the responsibility of the author to set them [if asked] after sending the manuscript.

 - Text and references must follow the format outlined in the Chicago Manual of the Style 17th edition, which can be accessed here.